CAREER: A Path Integral Methodology for Accurate and Computationally Efficient Stochastic Analysis of Diverse Dynamical Systems

 Funded by the National Science Foundation (NSF), USA: 09/2017 - 08/2020

-American Society of Civil Engineers (ASCE) - Engineering Mechanics Institute (EMI) Conference, Massachusetts Institute of Technology (MIT), USA (2018)
+American Society of Civil Engineers (ASCE) - Engineering Mechanics Institute (EMI) Conference, Johns Hopkins University, USA (2022)

 Best Student Paper Award (Dynamics Committee Competition)

 3rd place award given to Maria Katsidoniotaki for her paper "Data-driven parsimonious modeling and analysis of dynamic cerebral autoregulation via diffusion maps" co-authored with Ketson Dos Santos, Ioannis A. Kougioumtzoglou, Eliza Miller and Randolph Marshall.

 Prof. Kougioumtzoglou has been granted tenure at Columbia University effective July 1st, 2021.